 Awards are currently only available for scientists in the following countries:

 Before applying, please ensure that you meet all the eligibility requirements, which are explained in the scheme notes.

 What is the scheme’s value and tenure?

-The funding available is dependent upon the length of the visit and the partner country.
-Applicants may request:
+The funding available is dependent upon the length of the visit.
+You can request:

-- up to £6,000 for multiple visits to be completed within 1 year (including a maximum of £1,000 for research expenses)
+- up to £6,000 for multiple visits to be completed within one year

-- up to £12,000 for multiple visits to be completed within 2 years (including a maximum of £2,000 for research expenses)
+- up to £12,000 for multiple visits to be completed within two years and cost share projects fixed at two years

 What is the application process?

 Applications should be submitted through the Society’s grant management system Flexi-Grant®.

 Your application will go through the process detailed on the Making a grant application page overseen by the International Exchanges Panel.